The Wheaton Blog

 Pianos

-Pianos are infamously difficult to move.
-The instruments are both heavy and full of delicate, fragile internal components and mechanisms.
-Jostling or bumping the piano too much can seriously damage it, often in irreparable ways.
-You should never try to move a piano by yourself, no matter how short a distance you have to move it.
+Pianos are infamously challenging to move.
+Whether an upright piano or a baby grand, they’re heavy and full of delicate, fragile internal components and mechanisms.
+Jostling or bumping the piano too much can cause serious damage, often irreparably.
+You should never try to move a piano by yourself, no matter how short the distance you have to move it.
 You could injure yourself, too!

-Before you move a piano, you’ll have to fasten down parts that could slide around while it’s moving.
+There’s no trick on how to move a piano, but these tips can help.
+Before you move a piano, fasten down parts that could slide around while it’s moving.
 Tie down the lid and top, especially if the top opens up.
 Lock the lid if you can.
-Next, you should cover up the corners, edges and anything else that protrudes.
-Wrap the entire piano in blankets or protective tarps.
-You’ll need to use a furniture dolly or at least heavy-duty straps to lift and move the piano.
+Next, cover up the corners, edges and anything else that protrudes.
+Wrap the entire piano in moving blankets or protective tarps.
+You’ll need to use an appliance dolly or at least heavy-duty straps to lift and move the piano.
 Make sure you fasten the piano to the dolly very carefully.

 Plants

-Obviously, plants aren’t as difficult to move as pianos… for you, at least.
+A young woman smiles while holding houseplants.Plants aren’t as difficult to move as pianos… for you, at least.
 Unfortunately, however, moving tends to be very difficult on the plants themselves.
 Your plants will almost inevitably receive less sunlight, water and nutrients during your move.
-You may have to displace and replant them, and you’ll definitely need to jostle them as you transport them.
-Moving is traumatic on pretty much everything, and plants are especially vulnerable.
+You may have to displace and replant them, and you’ll definitely need to jostle them as you transport them, especially if you’re moving your plants across the country.
+Moving is traumatic for almost everything, and plants are especially vulnerable.

-Unfortunately, there’s no real “secret” to moving plants: you just have to pay attention and be careful.
-Make sure you’re watering your plant regularly and around the same time you usually do, if possible.
+Unfortunately, there’s no real “secret” to moving plants: You just have to pay attention and be careful.
+Make sure to water your plant regularly, around the same time you usually do, if possible.
 Never leave the plant anywhere that’s too hot (like your car) or too cold.
-Don’t leave the plant in the dark in storage for too long.
+Don’t leave the plant in storage for too long without proper lighting.
 Be very careful when moving the plant’s pot or box.
-You could also look up your plant to see if you should keep special considerations in mind during the move.
+You can also look up your plant to see if there are any special considerations to keep in mind during the move.

 Large Appliances

-Of course, the best way to prepare to move difficult items is to call in the pros.
-Wheaton’s moving experts have the tools, experience, and knowhow to move anything and everything you’re worried about.
-If you can’t figure out how to move your piano or keep that glass from shattering, call Wheaton today.
-We’ve got the right moving plan for you.
+The easiest way to move fragile and heavy items?
+Have a moving company do it for you.
+With over 80 years in business, Wheaton has a long history of moving even the most difficult-to-move items with care.
+Our highly trained, professional movers have the tools, experience and know-how to move anything and everything you’re worried about.
+If you can’t figure out how to move your piano or keep that glass from shattering, request a free estimate from Wheaton today.
+We’ve got the right moving plan for you!

 Share This Post